DimickBeesley/uvs-deck-builder/README.md

 The functionality we wish to reach as of now consists of 3 things.
 - browse the database of cards with filtering
 - browse the list of all decks that have been made
-- edit or create an existing deck
+- edit, create, or delete an existing deck